Auto-PRE: An Automatic and Cost-Efficient Peer-Review Framework for Language Generation Evaluation: Methodology

-Table \ref{tab:3-1} shows an example where the task is summary generation.
-In the ELO leaderboard of LMSYS released in September 2023 \cite{Zheng2023JudgingLW}, GPT-4 ranks 1st and Claude 2nd, while RWKV \cite{peng2023rwkv} ranks 21st.
-Meanwhile, GPT-4 and Claude both have significantly more parameters than RWKV (7B).
-Combining the LMSYS leaderboard and scaling laws \cite{kaplan2020scaling}, we believe that the capability gap between GPT-4 and RWKV is much larger than that between GPT-4 and Claude.
-As Table \ref{tab:3-1} shows, both GPT-4 and Claude generated summaries that meet the task requirements, whereas RWKV produced a dialogue irrelevant to the task. \textbf{Objectively}, this makes the task of evaluating the quality difference between the answers from GPT-4 and Claude harder, while it is easier to evaluate between GPT-4 and RWKV.

 Regarding issue (2), we convert the probability of outputting a specific token into the uncertainty of the output \cite{duan2023shifting,manakul2023selfcheckgpt}, and assume that higher uncertainty represents lower self-confidence.
-Specifically, for the task we selected, which involves evaluating the quality difference between two answers, the candidate LLMs are only required to output the specific token `one' or `two' to indicate which answer is better.
+Specifically, for the task we select, which involves evaluating the quality difference between two answers, the candidate LLMs are only required to output the specific token `one' or `two' to indicate which answer is better.
 Through this simplification, we can directly convert the probability $p$ of an LLM outputting `one' or `two' into the LLM’s uncertainty $-log(p)$, thereby obtaining self-confidence.
 However, this method requires access to the probabilities of the specific tokens, making it unsuitable for some closed-source LLMs.
 For this situation, we directly prompt these LLMs to output specific self-confidence level labels.
-Since these closed-source LLMs typically have an enormous number of parameters and exceptional capabilities, this straightforward and low-cost method shows good performance in our experiments.
+Since these popular and closed-source LLMs (e.g., GPT-4) typically have an enormous number of parameters and exceptional capabilities, this straightforward and low-cost method shows good performance in our experiments.